 If you’re still with me, I’m going to guess that are you committed to giving it a try.
 I’ll be with you through the whole process and will explain not only the steps necessary to use the app, but also why and how the RMG app will help you in your daily life.

-Based on her experience, she has launched two apps to help deal individuals deal with common issues associated with cognitive challenges:
+Based on her experience, she has launched the BEST Suite to help individuals deal with common issues associated with cognitive challenges:

 Most recently, she started a non-profit called Brain Education Strategies and Technology.